 Southport Sharks has been a proud supporter of the Gold Coast SUNS since its inception.

-- Acknowledges the significant contribution the Sharks have made to the game in Queensland
+- Acknowledges the significant contribution Southport Sharks have made to the game in Queensland

-- Fulfills Sharks’ mission to promote and foster the development of Australian Rules Football
+- Fulfils Southport Sharks Objective to promote and foster the development of Australian Rules Football

 - Continues the evolution of Australian Rules Football in the region